Emmanuel687/To-Do---CRUD/README.md

 Open your web browser and visit http://localhost:3000 to access the application.
 Usage

-Once the application is running, you can use the following features:
+Once the application is running, you can use the following features:-

 Add Task: To add a new task, simply type the task description in the input field at the top of the application and press Enter or click the "Add" button.